chaddro/EasyPopulate-4.0/README.txt

    have the customid, otherwise, all of the columns below will move left to replace what would be in this column.
 6. Whether the item listed in the row is tracked by Stock by Attributes (SBA) using a marker if yes and leaving the row's field blank if no.
 7. A unique identifier associated with the data type of item in the row.
-8. The attributes associated with the item in the row (if any exist) put together in the format OptionName1: OptionValue1; OptionName2:
+8. The attributes associated with the item in the row (if any exist) put together in the format
+OptionName1: OptionValue1; OptionName2:  OptionValue2; etc...
-   OptionValue2; etc...
-OptionName1 may be the same as OptionName2 and still will be listed as shown.
+OptionName1 may be the same as OptionName2 and still will be listed as shown with a different OptionValueX at each entry.
 9. The quantity of the item in the row.

 On upload/import, the only field that will change in the Zen Cart database with this report is the quantity associated with the row's data.